 (And if you want a terrific book about how music works in Hornby’s life, check out “Songbook,” one of the best books ever at capturing the various passions that can be aroused by the right sequence of notes.)

-The book, one of Hornby’s best, is at its best in capturing the feel of fandom turned to obsession, but also in creating the world of the fading seaside town where Annie lives, and where the highlight of the summer is going to be a museum exhibit devoted to the summer of 1964, when things were actually happening in the town.
+The “Juliet, Naked” novel is one of Hornby’s finest, is at its best in capturing the feel of fandom turned to obsession.
+But it’s also adept at creating the world of the fading seaside town where Annie lives, and where the highlight of the summer is going to be a museum exhibit devoted to the summer of 1964, when things were actually happening in the town.
 (The things in question are a Rolling Stones concert and a dead shark washing up on the beach.)

-The focus shifts from Annie to Duncan to Tucker, but inevitably the three wind up together, with one clear highlight being the first meeting between Tucker and Duncan (who thinks he’s being punked), and another coming in a dinner table argument where Duncan sings the praises of the original “Juliet” album, Tucker snaps, “It’s not worth the effort!” and Duncan answers with a soft, wounded, “It is to me.”
+The film’s focus shifts from Annie to Duncan to Tucker, but inevitably the three wind up together, with one clear highlight being the first meeting between Tucker and Duncan, who thinks he’s being punked.
+Another gem comes in a dinner table argument where Duncan sings the praises of the original “Juliet” album.
+Tucker snaps, “It’s not worth the effort!” and Duncan answers with a soft, wounded, “It is to me.”

-In that moment, O’Dowd shrugs off any notion of Duncan being an object of derision, because he’s right: If popular art moves a listener or a viewer, it has achieved something significant, regardless of how the artist might feel about it.
+In that moment, O’Dowd shrugs off any notion of Duncan being an object of derision, because the poor guy is right: If popular art moves a listener or a viewer, it has achieved something significant, regardless of how the artist might feel about it.

-This connection between art and fan has been one of Hornby’s primary subjects for his entire career, and “Juliet, Naked” nails it — and it was clear from the ovation at the end of the Eccles screening that it achieves it, too.
+This connection between art and fan has been one of Hornby’s primary subjects for his entire career, and “Juliet, Naked” nails it.
+It was clear from the ovation at the end of the Eccles screening that the film achieves that connection, too.

 There will be bolder films screening at the festival, but the pleasures of “Juliet” are real, and they are substantial.